At the Hills Veterinary Centre we use intravenous (IV) fluid therapy, or drips, on sick animals or animals under going surgery.

-At the Hills Veterinary Centre we recommend using intravenous fluids during anaesthesia.
+At the Hills Veterinary Centre we place all animals on intravenous fluids during anaesthesia.
 This helps maintain blood pressure while under anaesthesia and provides immediate intravenous access in the very unlikely event of an emergency.
 Animals who have IV fluids excrete (get rid of) the anaesthetics much faster and have a shorter recovery time post anaesthetic.

 With sick animals fluids are very important to help rehydrate animals who are dehydrated, they help maintain blood pressure and can also assist to flush some toxins and chemicals out of the blood stream.
 Fluids can also correct electrolyte (sodium/potassium) imbalances if they are occurring.
 It makes it much easier to administer IV drugs if they are needed.
 For many cases IV fluids are an essential part of the treatment plan and can be literally lifesaving.